Winchester Street Theatre Tech Package

 Absolutely no painting or set construction may take place in the theatre, and no holes may be made in the stage floor or walls.

 Any changes made to the standard lighting, masking and audio configuration must be approved in advance by the Technical Director and restored within the client's rental period.
+These proposed changes must be sent to the Technical Director one (1) week before the show, otherwise the current house plot and set up with no changes will be available for use.

 Any use of projection must be discussed in advance with the Technical Director, and detailed in the Production Summary.
 The client is solely responsible for ensuring compatibility of video signal source, as well as all aspects of operation of video elements.